How We Work Together

 How Does a System of Care Work?

-CSC funds 44 nonprofit and other organizations in Palm Beach County, which then provide a range of 64 services to families in our community – from pregnancy through the teen years.
+CSC funds 40-plus nonprofit and other organizations in Palm Beach County, which then provide a range of more than 60 services to families in our community – from pregnancy through the teen years.

 Many families enter the system of care through an entry agency, which determines the most appropriate services for their specific needs.
 This cuts down on redundancy, and helps a family looking for assistance avoid bouncing from one organization to another.